UPACM/algolympics-site/src/2024/data/faq.md

 <br />
 <hr />

-As discussed in the invitation to the online final round section of the rules and mechanics, the teams that:
+As discussed in the invitation to the In-Person Final round section of the rules and mechanics, the teams that:
 - satisfy all eligibility criteria,
 - have not been disqualified,
-- have confirmed willingness and ability to attend the online final round,
+- have confirmed willingness and ability to attend the In-Person Final round,
 - are among the top three (3) from their school, and
 - are among the top twenty (20) teams satisfying all criteria above

-will be given invitations to the online final round.
+will be given invitations to the In-Person Final round.

 # If an original team member cannot join the final round, is it possible to replace them with another person from the same institution?